-- Notes the information set out in Appendix 1 and identifies if any further topics need to be added which are aligned to the Council's improvement and recovery priorities. - Considers the request by Councillors Timothy Huxtable and Richard Parkin to include in the future work programme the impact of Cadent roadworks on
+- Notes the information set out in Appendix 1 and identifies if any further topics need to be added which are aligned to the Council's improvement and recovery priorities. - Agrees, subject to further input from the Chair and Deputy Chair, the issues that the Committee will consider in May 2024, the proposed aims and objectives and the preferred method of scrutiny.

-- the city's highways network specifically, and more broadly on the management of the Highways network and co-ordination of roadworks. - Agrees, subject to further input from the Chair and Deputy Chair, the issues that the Committee will consider during April - May 2024, the proposed aims and objectives and the preferred method of scrutiny. - Notes, subject to further input from the Chair and Deputy Chair outside of the meeting, its proposed work programme will be submitted to Coordinating Overview and Scrutiny Committee to enable work to be planned and co-ordinated throughout the year.
+Notes, subject to further input from the Chair and Deputy Chair outside of the meeting, its proposed work programme will be submitted to Coordinating Overview and Scrutiny Committee to enable work to be planned and co-ordinated throughout the year.